Uganda Christian University: Origins

 UCU was founded in 1997 by the Anglican Church of Uganda from its premier theological seminary/college Bishop Tucker Theological College, which was established in 1913 and named after the pioneer missionary bishop Alfred Robert Tucker.

 Chancellor

 UCU's chancellor is the Archbishop of Uganda, currently Stephen Kaziimba, since March 2020.
-Te table below outlines the tenures of the chancellors of the university since its inception, in 1997.
+The table below outlines the tenures of the chancellors of the university since its inception, in 1997.

 Vice Chancellor

 The first vice chancellor, Stephen Noll, was installed in 2000.
 He is an American Anglican priest, theologian, and missionary.
 He helped UCU to receive a government charter in 2004, the first of its kind in Uganda.
 Noll's term as vice chancellor ended in 2010.

 John Senyonyi, an evangelist and mathematician, is the UCU's second vice chancellor.
 He joined UCU as a chaplain in 2001.
 He rose to become the deputy vice chancellor for finance and administration.
 Later, he became the first deputy vice chancellor in charge of development and external relations, the first such position in any Ugandan university.